Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Conclusion

 \section{Conclusion}

-Our results show that hybrid quantum annealing delivered solutions within 1\% of state-of-the-art classical solver, while keeping runtimes stable and solutions almost always feasible.
-This points to a practical stage of quantum readiness, where hybrid quantum approaches are not just theoretical but already competitive in solving real optimization challenges such as large-scale traffic flow optimization.
-Compared to shortest-path routing, our method reduces congestion by up to 25\%, highlighting a clear benefit for system-wide mobility management.
+Our results show that the D-Wave's hybrid solver with a quantum subroutine produces solutions that are consistently close to those obtained by the state-of-the-art classical solver Gurobi, typically within $\sim$1\% of Gurobi's objective values.
+While Gurobi systematically achieves the best solutions, the hybrid solver exhibits stable runtimes (with QPU access time below 0.1\,s across all problem sizes) and maintains a high rate of feasible assignments across large-scale instances.
+These findings indicate that hybrid quantum-classical approaches can serve as a viable complementary method for complex optimization problems such as large-scale traffic flow optimization.
+In addition, compared to the shortest-route baseline, the proposed optimization framework reduces congestion by up to 24.4\% for the hybrid quantum-classical solver, demonstrating a clear benefit for system-wide mobility management.

-For urban transport, these findings suggest that quantum-enhanced optimization could complement existing navigation services by providing congestion-aware route assignments.
-Unlike commercial platforms that primarily optimize individual travel times, our QUBO-based formulation balances driver efficiency with global congestion reduction.
+Unlike commercial platforms that primarily optimize individual travel times, the presented QUBO formulation balances driver efficiency with the reduction of the proposed congestion-cost objective.
 This positions the framework as a promising addition to future ITS, where integration with live mobility data could help anticipate hotspots, smooth traffic flow, and improve the use of road networks.

-While much prior work has focused on small test cases or iterative refinements of QUBO models, our study demonstrates that quantum methods can already scale to realistic city networks with up to 25,000 vehicles.
-Moreover, the experiments highlight sensitivity to network topology, with Cardiff showing a gap as low as 0.8\%, underlining the importance of map diversity in performance evaluation.
+Building on prior works that addressed small test cases or iterative QUBO refinements, our study demonstrates that hybrid quantum-classical optimization (leveraging the LeapHybridBQMSampler, where the QPU serves as a subroutine), combined with classical problem decomposition (e.g., using Leiden clustering), can scale to realistic city networks with up to 25,000 vehicles.
+Moreover, the provided experiments highlight sensitivity to network topology, with Cardiff showing a gap of 0.83\%, underlining the importance of map diversity in performance evaluation.

-Looking ahead, advances in quantum hardware, solver connectivity, and embedding techniques are expected to expand the scale and quality of problems solvable directly on quantum devices.
-In the context of Traffic Flow Optimization, however, our results also reveal the current hardware limits of the D-Wave system, which constrain both the maximum instance size and the quality of solutions.
-These constraints are problem dependent, as different city topologies and formulations challenge the hardware in distinct ways.
+Looking ahead, ongoing advances in quantum hardware, solver connectivity, and embedding techniques are expected to further increase the size and quality of problems that can be addressed directly on quantum devices.
+At the same time, our results highlight the current limitations of D-Wave's system in the context of traffic flow optimization, particularly with respect to achievable problem size and solution quality.
+These limitations are strongly problem and instance dependent, as different city topologies and modeling choices place different demands on the hardware.